 ACSM remains competitive with its price point for the GEI certification in comparison to other organizations.
 For the $299 exam fee, you can gain the quality credentials that potential employers want to see when hiring instructors.
 If you are unsuccessful in your first attempt, you are able to re-take the exam for $155.

-Much like the personal training certification, requirements for the group exercise instructor certification are simple.
+Much like the personal training certification, the requirements for the group exercise instructor certification are simple.
 You must be 18 years old, have a high school diploma or an equivalent degree, and have a CPR/AED certification with a practical hands-on skills component.
 You will not need to apply, possess a college degree, or have any prior experience.

 Certified Exercise Physiologist (EP)